Causal Inference Under Approximate Neighborhood Interference: Variance Estimation

-Part (a) strengthens \autoref{finitevar}.
-The main assumptions are parts (b)--(d), which regulate how fast $b_n$ grows relative to neighborhood sizes.
-In \autoref{sbandchoice}, we use these to derive \eqref{ourb}.
+In \autoref{sbandchoice}, we use these conditions to derive \eqref{ourb} and illustrate their plausibility for some general classes of graphs.
+Part (a) strengthens \autoref{finitevar}, while (b)--(d) regulate $b_n$.
 Part (b) allows us to replace $\hat\tau(t,t')$ in $\hat\sigma^2$ with its expectation.
 Part (d) is used to derive the asymptotic bias.
-It is similar to the first requirement of \autoref{psiweak}, except we replace $b_n$ and $\mathcal{J}_n(s,\cdot)$ with $m_n$ and $\mathcal{H}_n(s,\cdot)$.
+It is very similar to the first requirement of \autoref{psiweak}, with $b_n$ and $\mathcal{J}_n(s,\cdot)$ in place of $m_n$ and $\mathcal{H}_n(s,\cdot)$, respectively.

 \begin{theorem}[Variance Estimator] If $b_n \rightarrow \infty$ as $n\rightarrow\infty$, then under Assumptions \ref{aKexposure}--\ref{aani} and \ref{psiweak2}, \eqref{decomp} and \eqref{bootconsist} hold. \end{theorem}